sushant-suse/articles/Pydantic-Article.md

 ### 1. Standard Nesting (Referencing Other Models)

-The most common scenario involves referencing one Pydantic model inside another using type annotations.
-This lets you build layered schemas and ensures each component gets validated properly.
+The most common way to create nested data structures in Pydantic is through **composition**.
+This involves referencing one Pydantic model inside another using type annotations.
+This approach allows you to build layered schemas, where a complex model is composed of simpler, reusable components, and it ensures each part is validated correctly.

 ```python
 class Lesson(BaseModel):